 For some low grade stage 1a cancers, it might be possible to just remove the affected ovary and fallopian tube.
 This leaves behind the unaffected ovary and your womb.
 It means you might be able to become pregnant and have a baby afterwards.

 After surgery, your doctor might suggest you have chemotherapy if you have one of the following:

 This is called adjuvant chemotherapy and aims to lower the risk of your cancer coming back.

 Stage 2, 3 and 4 ovarian cancers

-Doctors class stage 2, 3 and 4 ovarian cancers as advanced cancer.
+Doctors classify stage 2, 3 and 4 ovarian cancers as advanced cancer.
 This means the cancer has spread outside the ovary.

 Getting a second opinion

-Some people feel they would like to get an opinion from a second doctor before they decide about their treatment.
-If a surgeon who specialises in women's cancer (gynaecological oncologist) is treating you, you should also get an opinion from a cancer specialist (oncologist) about whether you need chemotherapy.
+Some people like to get an opinion from a second doctor.
+This is before they decide on their treatment.
+If a surgeon who specialises in women's cancer (gynaecological oncologist) is treating you, you should also get an opinion from a cancer specialist (oncologist).
+You can ask them if you need chemotherapy.

 Most doctors are happy to refer you to another NHS specialist for a second opinion if you would find this helpful.

 Note: A second opinion means just that.
 It does not mean that the second doctor will take over your care.
 Your treatment will usually still be managed by your original specialist.